 </nav>

 In this example, the outer layerforLoop through the main navigation items.
-Within each iteration, we useif mainItem.NavListto determine if the current navigation item has a sub-navigation.
-If it does, then we nest anotherforRender child navigation list using a loop.
+Inside each loop, we useif mainItem.NavListto determine if the current navigation item has a sub-navigation.
+If it does, we nest another one.forLoop to render the sub-navigation list.
 This structure allows you to build